 10 Engaging Ways to Incorporate Engagement Objects™

-Engagement Objects are applications like video, audio files, pictures, maps, charts, macros or polls that you can stick on your Web site in order to actively "engage" your user.
+Engagement Objects are multimedia content like video, audio files, pictures, maps, or charts, as well as applications like macros or polls, that you can stick on your Web site in order to actively "engage" your user.
 For a quick way to get an idea of ways to engage your users, take any Google vertical search and determine what they're indexing.
 That content is an Engagement Object.
 It's something you put on your page in addition to the rest of your content.
 Like a tasty garnish to your main course.
 They're important not just because of the need to embrace blended search in your SEO strategy, but also because objects like videos and images enhance the user experience, and thus up your chances of a conversion.
 So Engagement Objects are definitely something you should look into for your own site as a way to spruce things up a bit.
 But how would you go about doing that?
 There's a myriad of different ways to use Engagement Objects, so how do you know what the right one is for you?